My Account

 Plus, it can be hard to make up for lost time later, and some people try to catch up by adding riskier investments.
 “But that can add too much risk,” she says.
 “Why go 90 mph to your destination when you could start earlier and go 60 mph at a steadier, less risky pace?
 It’s all in the planning ahead.”

-“I point people to our future value calculator,” says Chris.
-“There’s no better way to see for yourself how a long-term investment can add up over 30 or 40 years.”
+Our future value calculator is a good way to see how a long-term investment can add up over 30 or 40 years.

 What’s Wrong With Testing Out an Investment?